-Family is a priority to Kenda; she was born and raised right here on the Olympic Peninsula and she and her husband, Jason are surrounded by several generations of family.
-Kendra and her husband are the parents of a beautiful daughter, Rylie.
-The Hoffman’s Bulldog, Louie, is an important part of the Hoffman family.
-When she is not working, Kendra enjoys camping, hiking, and just being with her family.
-“We enjoy each others company, so it doesn’t really matter what we are doing,” she says.
+Family is a priority to Kendra; she was born and raised right here on the Olympic Peninsula and she and her husband Jason are surrounded by several generations of family.
+Kendra and Jason are the parents of three beautiful children.
+The Hoffman’s dog Dennis, cat Pickles, and chickens are an important part of the family too.
+When she is not working, Kendra enjoys camping, hiking, and spending quality time with her beloved family.

 Hailee Harrington, LVT

 Born and raised in the Pacific Northwest I settled in Sequim when my husband’s work brought us here in 2002.
 After working as veterinary assistant for a few years I earned my veterinary technician license in 2006.
 A foundation of teamwork has always been extremely important to me and that is why I knew I found a home in 2011 when I joined Blue Mountain Animal Clinic.
 The years have flown by and many changes have occurred and I have enjoyed everyone of them.
 When I’m not working I spend my time with my husband who has recently retired and our two dogs Eli and Ethel.
 Both miniature Australian shepherds and the epicenter of our universe.
 We love camping the most, but we also enjoy easy hikes by the river and just playing chuck-it.
 When opportunity allows we also enjoy visiting with our family out of state that includes 7 grandchildren.